Hiking | tips for enjoying hiking in the rain

 During the summer rainy season in Hong Kong, the weather can be hot and sunny one moment, and get rainy and stormy the next.
+Can I still go hiking in the rain?
 What should you do if you encounter a heavy shower in the middle of a hike?
 Should you continue or end your hike earlier?
-Here are some gear and apparel tips, to keep your hike happy and safe.
+Here are some tips for enjoying hiking in the rain, to keep your hike happy and safe.

 Hong Kong enters the rainy season in June.
 The weather becomes hot and humid.
 Animals, plants and other creatures in the woods are active in the summer, showing you the other side of the subtropical city.